...a story rooted in timeless truth, while maintaining a conveniently flexible relationship with objective fact.

-A hamster so old he’s forgotten to die.
+A Russian dwarf hamster so old he’s forgotten to die.

-A lop-eared rabbit whose crusty exterior hides a warm heart.
+A Holland-lop rabbit whose crusty exterior hides a warm heart.

-A dog whose body moves long before his brain gets the message.
+A Labradoodle dog whose body moves long before his brain gets the message.

-And a wisecracking squirrel with more schemes than a bestselling mystery author.
+And a wisecracking wild squirrel with more schemes than a bestselling mystery author.

 They don’t speak the same language.